 What is Online Psychotherapy?

-Online Psychotherapy (Teletherapy) is the use of an online medium to provide psychotherapy.
+Online Psychotherapy (Teletherapy) is the use of an online medium to provide psychotherapy – seeing an online psychologist.
 In essence, it applies the same psychological principles as face-to-face therapy within an online format.
 Basically, it is psychotherapy from the convenience and safety of your home.
 I make use of a secure platform, Zoom.
 I also lock all sessions to ensure that the session is safe and secure.

 Advantages of seeing an Online Psychologist